We are keen to work with companies interested in developing and training their employees and preparing them for more senior roles.

 The benefits of an Executive MBA

-The programme has been carefully designed so that participants spend as little time away from their work as possible, roughly 34 days over a 20-month period.
+Our Executive MBA programmes have been carefully designed so that participants spend as little time away from their work as possible.
+For example, on the Cambridge EMBA this equates to roughly 34 days over a 20-month period.

-This time off can be negotiated with employers as vacation, unpaid leave, study days or time off in lieu.
+This time off can be negotiated with employees as vacation, unpaid leave, study days or time off in lieu.

 EMBA participants are required to be in full-time employment; applying lessons learned is an important feature of the programme.

-The EMBA focuses on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.
+The EMBA programmes focus on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.

-The programme aims to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in:
+The programmes aim to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in:

-The Cambridge Executive MBA participants includes two live projects which reflect our belief in learning by doing.
+Executive MBA participants undertake two live projects which reflect our belief in learning by doing.